ooloth/dotfiles/config/nvim/README.md

+# Where are my neovim configs?

-All nvim configs are in "nvim-*" folders so I can easily switch between them.
+All nvim configs are in "nvim-\*" folders so I can easily switch between them.

 To invoke a particular config, use the following command: